fgsec/EnumDockerRegistry/README.md

-# EnumDockerRegistry
+# Enumerate Docker Registry

-Enumerate Docker Registry for Passwords, Keys and Tokens
+This tool enumerates a docker registry for "hidden" goodies inside manifests.